Daniel-KM/Omeka-S-module-BlockPlus/README.md

 added too.
 For the table of contents, the possibility to display the table from the root is added too.

-Furthermore, the block Browse preview has new fields to display sort headings, so it's now possible to have a specific list of items, like the main browse view.
+Furthermore, the block Browse preview has new fields to display sort headings and pagination, so it's now possible to have a specific list of items, like the main browse view.

 **Warning**